Some useful and even nerdy links to maps and items of geography, offering much insight on the climates and ecological communities we garden in.

 Much of the US

-Sunshine data (no, LA or Austin are not even close to the sunniest places:-)
+Sunshine data (no, LA or Austin are not the sunniest places:-)

 Climate zones…favors west coast, glosses over interior west and east (Sunset)